• Skip to main content

 I’ve made kunna gosht in a regular pot on the stove but the taste is delicious.
 It is somewhat similar to Nihari.
 I personally felt it is very easy to cook and a great escape from the regular mutton stew.

 Kunna gosht or Matka gosht is best cooked with lamb shanks.
-And that’s the traditional way of doing it.
-But i’ve tried the recipe with pieces of mutton leg and other parts too.
-It still turns out good with little compromise on taste.
-What is more important that you use bone-in mutton or lamb.
-It the bones that give a lot of flavor to this Pakistani lamb shank curry.
+And that's the traditional way of doing it.
+But I've tried the recipe with pieces of mutton leg and other parts too.
+It still turns out good with a little compromise on taste.
+What is more important is that you use bone-in mutton or lamb.
+It is the bones that give a lot of flavor to this Pakistani lamb shank curry.

 Steps to make Mutton matka Gosht